eoap/schemas/docs/stac/stac.md

 # STAC custom types for CWL

-The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/stac.yaml and 1:1 reflects the stacspec.org schemas.
+The schema is available at https://raw.githubusercontent.com/eoap/schemas/main/stac.yaml and 1:1 reflects the [SpatioTemporal Asset Catalogs](https://stacspec.org/en) schemas.

 The schema defines: